Mediation: Mediator debriefing

 In some situations, a post-mediation debriefing and feedback session is conducted between co-mediators or between mediators and supervisors.
 It involves a reflective analysis and evaluation of the process.
 In many community mediation services debriefing is compulsory and mediators are paid for the debriefing session.

 Measuring effectiveness

 In addition to the fact of reaching a settlement, party satisfaction and mediator competence can be measured.
 Surveys of mediation parties reveal strong levels of satisfaction with the process.
 Of course, if parties are generally satisfied post-settlement, then such measures may not be particularly explanatory.

 Mediators

 Education and training

 The educational requirements for accreditation as a mediator differ between accrediting groups and from country to country.
 In some cases legislation mandates requirements; in others professional bodies impose accreditation standards.
 Many US universities offer graduate studies in mediation.

 Australia

-In Australia, for example, professionals wanting to practice in the area of family law must have tertiary qualifications in law or in social science, undertake 5 days training in mediation and engage in 10 hours of supervised mediation.
-Furthermore, they must also undertake 12 hours of education or training every 12 months.
+In Australia, there are two educational standards.
+One for entry level mediators and another for professionals wanting to become Family Dispute Resolution Practitioners (Family Law Mediators).